LukeShortCloud/rootpages/src/commands/software_code_management.rst

    :widths: 20, 20

-   "-m '<USEFUL_COMMENT>'", "provide a commit comment" "--amend", "change the last commit message"
+   "-m '<USEFUL_COMMENT>'", "provide a commit comment" -s, automatically sign off on the commit (add the git name and email address) "--amend", "change the last commit message"
    --amend --no-edit, update the current commit and keep the same message